drianodev/drianodev/README.md

 </br>

-### I'm a Computer Science student at the Federal University of Ceará and I'm constantly looking for new knowledge in the area.
+### I am a Computer Science student at the Federal University of Ceará and currently in the position of full stack developer.
-### Currently, I'm dedicating myself to the study of technologies such as Java and JavaScript, seeking to improve my software development skills.
+### I am currently focused on improving my software development skills, focusing my efforts on studying technologies such as Java and JavaScript.
+Also, I'm exploring Kotlin for mobile development as part of my ongoing learning.
 ### Here on my GitHub profile, you'll find some of my projects and code, which reflect my interest in programming and my dedication to learning more and more.
 ### Feel free to explore and contribute suggestions and constructive feedback.
 I am always open to new learning opportunities and collaborations on interesting projects.
 ### Thanks for the visit!